 The judging system that will be used for the International Show will be the "Majority Opinion System".
 The International Show will have four judges with three judges in the ring at all times.
 The fourth judge will act as Show Steward unless he is called to replace a judge.
 The fourth judge will also have the responsibility of judging all special event classes, including Pole Bending and Trail Obstacle.
 All three ring judges carry equal weight in the final class decision.
 Each horse is judged as if it were working individually and then compared with the performance of all other horses in the class, who are judged on the same basis.
 All Judges place the same number of entries in each class, depending on class size.
-Ties are resolved by the call judge.
+MOS is always used except in the event of a tie, ties will be resolved by the card of the judge in the call judges' position.
+All ties are final.